quarkusio/quarkus-super-heroes/rest-fights/README.md

 The application is exposed outside of the cluster on port `80`.

 These are only the descriptors for this application and the required database, Kafka broker, and Apicurio Schema Registry only.
-If you want to deploy this application and its downstream services ([rest-villains](../rest-villains) and [rest-heroes](../rest-heroes)), pick one of the 4 versions of the application from the table below and deploy the appropriate descriptor from the [`rest-fights/deploy/k8s` directory](deploy/k8s).
+If you want to deploy this application and its downstream services ([rest-villains](../rest-villains), [rest-heroes](../rest-heroes), & [rest-narration](../rest-narration)), pick one of the 4 versions of the application from the table below and deploy the appropriate descriptor from the [`rest-fights/deploy/k8s` directory](deploy/k8s).

 | Description | Image Tag       | OpenShift Descriptor                                                                    | Minikube Descriptor                                                                   | Kubernetes Descriptor                                                                     | KNative Descriptor                                                                  |
 |-------------|-----------------|-----------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------|